Family Contact List Information

 What is my chance of having a match?

-20% of TSBC families participate in the Family Contact List and more than 60% of participating families have matched with at least 1 other family.
+Almost a third of TSBC families participate in the Family Contact List and more than 80% of participating families have matched with at least 1 other family.

 Will TSBC notify families not on the list that they have a match to see if they want to join?

 No. TSBC lets all families know about the Family Contact List but does not solicit families from specific donors to join the list.
 Families vary widely in their interest in contact.
 We feel strongly that the best outcomes occur when families voluntarily decide to participate in the program.

 Can I join before my child is born?